Frequently Asked Questions

 The whole purpose of the tiered badge setup is to allow the system to identify workers who turn in consistently top-quality work, so they can be trusted to handle more time-sensitive jobs, with less supervision.

 It takes a while to reach the top tier, and that's by design.

-You will get auto-8s for quite a while, while the system verifies that the quality is consistent and your assignments aren't being downgraded at the edit stage.
-Eventually, if the quality is there, you'll start getting auto-9s.
+You will get auto-7s or 8s for quite a while, while the system verifies that the quality is consistent and your assignments aren't being downgraded at the edit stage.
+Eventually, if the quality is there, you'll start getting higher auto-grades.

 If a job expires before it should (or shows as expired as soon as you accept it), check your computer's time and date settings.
 In addition to showing the correct local time of day, your computer must be set to the time zone where you are physically located.